 It is more helpful to be curious than critical.

-An example of a helpful and curious question is: ‘I wonder what this feeling might be telling me’ or ‘I wonder what the information might be that this feeling is communicating’.
+An example of a helpful and curious question is: ‘I wonder what this feeling might be telling me?’ or ‘if I didn’t feel this feeling what would I not know?’
 Is it telling me that I’m cranky because I’m hungry or that I’m angry because my colleague keeps speaking over me at meetings?

 The next step is to look at what am I doing to respond to this feeling?
 Is it helpful?
 What are my choices?
 Depending on what the information is this would require very different choices and actions.
 You may feel you don’t have a choice and that there is no point.
 This is rarely the case, there are almost always some choices.
 Ask yourself: ‘If I were to have a choice, what might that be?’
-Invite the possibility that there might choices you’re not currently aware of.
+Invite the possibility that there might be choices you’re not currently aware of.

 Write it down or say it out loud

 This means that you are engaging not just your thinking brain but also your vocal cords and muscles, as well as your hearing.
-This means much more overall brain processing power, increasing the opportunities for a helpful way forward.
+That in turn means that you’ve got much more overall brain processing power, increasing the potential for you finding a helpful way forward.

 When you dismiss your feelings, you have lost the opportunity for learning and action and more likely to be disempowered.
 Plug into your power: learn to read and respond to your own information.

 My invitation to you is that instead of dismissing your feelings (if that’s what you usually tend to do) or seeing them as something to endure until they ‘blow over’, consider experimenting and exploring them.